nicolasmota/movies-recommender/README.md

-# Native Recommender
+# Movies Recommender

-Native Recommender is a command line python application that recommends movies based on movies that have been watched by other users
+Movies Recommender is a command line python application that recommends movies based on movies that have been watched by other users

 ## Installation